DataDog/datadog-agent/docs/cluster-agent/HORIZONTAL_POD_AUTOSCALING.md

 `kubectl apply -f manifests/cluster-agent/datadog-cluster-agent_service.yaml` `kubectl apply -f manifests/cluster-agent/hpa-example/cluster-agent-hpa-svc.yaml`

-Note that the first service is used for the communication between the Node Agents and the DCA but the second is used by Kubernetes to register the External Metrics Provider.
+Note that the first service is used for the communication between the Node Agents and the Datadog Cluster Agent but the second is used by Kubernetes to register the External Metrics Provider.

 At this point you should be having: